Drug Bust in Lorain, Cops Grab $300K in Cocaine and Fentanyl - NewsBreak

 The Latest:

-- East Cleveland Chief of Police Charged With Grand Theft and More

-- The GOAT Serena Williams Wins First Round Of US Open In Style

-- Drug Bust in Lorain, Cops Grab $300K in Cocaine and Fentanyl
+Drug Bust in Lorain, Cops Grab $300K in Cocaine and Fentanyl was originally published on wzakcleveland.com

-- New Pew Research Report Examines Black American Opinions On Racism And Social Change

-- Hanifa Designer Accuses Well Known Fast Fashion Brand Of Stealing Her Design